mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> Design is choosing how you will fail.
+> Design is choosing how you'll fail.

 *Ron Fein*